-- Note: This excludes children with stable HIV infection on antiretroviral therapy (ART) and with adequate immune function. - People with severe asthma (defined as currently on oral or high-dose inhaled glucocorticosteroids or active wheezing) or medically attended wheezing in the 7 days prior to the proposed date of vaccination - Note: LAIV4 is not contraindicated for people with a history of stable asthma or recurrent wheezing which is not active. - Children less than 24 months of age, due to increased risk of wheezing - Children 2 to 17 years of age currently receiving aspirin or aspirin-containing therapy - Pregnant people - Note: LAIV4 is not contraindicated in breastfeeding individuals.
+- Note: This excludes children with stable HIV infection on highly active antiretroviral therapy (HAART) and with adequate immune function. - People with severe asthma (defined as currently on oral or high-dose inhaled glucocorticosteroids or active wheezing) or medically attended wheezing in the 7 days prior to the proposed date of vaccination - Note: LAIV4 is not contraindicated for people with a history of stable asthma or recurrent wheezing which is not active. - Children less than 24 months of age, due to increased risk of wheezing - Children 2 to 17 years of age currently receiving aspirin or aspirin-containing therapy - Pregnant women and pregnant people - Note: LAIV4 is not contraindicated in breastfeeding individuals.